watura/api-spec-1/authentication/scope.md

 ### Scopes

-`scope` is a space- or comma-separated list of which parts of the API your app can access on behalf of an authenticated user.
+`scope` is a comma-separated list of which parts of the API your app can access on behalf of an authenticated user.

 This is what a user is shown by pnut.io for each scope they are authorizing: